-I have had the privilege of working with some really amazing Product Designers.
+I have had the privilege of working with some amazing Product Designers.
 As I have worked with these amazing men and women through the years, I have found that all these great designers I have worked with have had some similar traits.

-There are many reasons we see these traits so important to be a good product designer.
+There are many reasons we see these traits as so important to be a good product designer.
 Here are the reasons why we feel this way:

 So if you want to become a great product designer, the first thing you should look to understand is the audience you are designing for and why.
 The good news is that this can be learned with experience and time.

-If you are a new designer, just out of school, try to find a job where you can be mentored and work under one of these great designers.
+If you are a new designer just out of school, try to find a job where you can be mentored and work under one of these great designers.
 Work hard, learn, and listen to them.
 Be willing to start at the bottom to work your way up.
 Watch this great product designer and see how they fully understand their customer base.
 Learn from them.
 Be like a sponge and try to soak up everything you can from them.
-If you do this, then you are also on the road to become a great designer.
+If you do this, you are also on the road to becoming a great designer.

-A Successful Product Designer Has Humility and Will Hear Ideas
+A Successful Product Designer Has Humility And Will Hear Ideas

 This kind of attitude never helps to lead to the very best product design possible.
-Those who are on that design team will usually keep quiet and do what they are told to do and then wait for the product to fail somehow.
+Those on that design team will usually keep quiet and do what they are told to do and then wait for the product to fail somehow.

-Able to Visualize and Put Down on Paper their Product Designs and Ideas
+Able to Visualize And Put Down On Paper Their Product Designs And Ideas

 ‘I believe that being able to visualize and put down on paper the product design is the final 10% trait of an excellent Product Designer.
 You will notice that I did not put down about using this or that program on the computer.
-Many really great product designers I have worked with have no idea of how to use a computer.
-Many of them still draw the products by drawing by hand using a pen and paper.
-Others may give us papers that can look quite messy but clearly indicate what they are looking for.
+Many great product designers I have worked with have no idea how to use a computer.
+Many of them still draw the products by drawing using a pen and paper.
+Others may give us papers that can look quite messy but indicate what they are looking for.

 Some new product designers who have just come out of school may not understand how a person can even be a viable designer unless they know all the latest computer programs.
 But the truth is that many great designers have limited computer skills.